vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-import-data.md

 # Import data

-After CSV files of data and a schema are created, you can use the **Import** page to batch import vertex and edge data into Nebula Graph for graph exploration and data analysis.
+After CSV files of data and a schema are created, you can use the **Import** page to batch import vertex and edge data into NebulaGraph for graph exploration and data analysis.

 ## Prerequisites

 To batch import data, do a check of these:

-- Studio v2.x is connected to Nebula Graph v2.x.
+- Studio v2.x is connected to NebulaGraph v2.x.

 - A schema is created.